rwaldron/tessel-sumobot-jr/README.md

 npm install
 ```

-With a Tessel 2 connected via USB or LAN (Access Point supported), deploy the Sumobot Jr. program to the Tessel 2:
+With a Tessel 2 connected via USB or LAN (Access Point supported), deploy the `sumobot.js` program to the Tessel 2:

 ```
 # For development and testing:
-t2 run deploy-to-tessel.js
+t2 run sumobot.js

 # To set active program:
-t2 push deploy-to-tessel.js
+t2 push sumobot.js
 ```

-From a new terminal window, run the local "controller" program:
+From a new terminal window, run the local `controller.js` program:

 ```
-node local-controller.js
+node controller.js
 ```